 This course provides the students with an understanding of the nutritional requirements, challenges, and eating patterns throughout the life cycle.
 These issues are applied to understanding community nutrition programs targeted to different stages of the lifespan.

-Equivalent courses available through distance learning from other institutions are listed below.
+Alternative equivalent courses are available through distance learning from other institutions.
 If you identify another institution that offers a course you think may satisfy the above two required foundation courses, please confirm with nutrition faculty at UWSP whether the course satisfies the necessary competencies by providing one of our faculty with the course title and number, course description, and copy of the syllabus.

 Cuyahoga Community College